MonocleSecurity/WebRTCPlayer/README.md

 WebRTCPlayer README
 ====================

-WebRTCPlayer is a simple application for playing video files via WebRTC.
+WebRTCPlayer is a simple application for playing video files via WebRTC to a browser.

 ## Build